danielbodnar/awesome-stars/README.md

 - [infracost/infracost](https://github.com/infracost/infracost) - Cloud cost estimates for Terraform in pull requests💰📉 Love your cloud bill!
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
 - [YaoApp/yao](https://github.com/YaoApp/yao) - :rocket: A performance app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.
-- [firezone/firezone](https://github.com/firezone/firezone) - WireGuard®-based VPN server and firewall
+- [firezone/firezone](https://github.com/firezone/firezone) - WireGuard®-based scalable remote access platform
 - [Qovery/engine](https://github.com/Qovery/engine) - The Orchestration Engine To Deliver Self-Service Infrastructure ⚡️
 - [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
 Build infrastructure intuitively on any cloud using familiar languages 🚀
 - [InitKit/InitKit](https://github.com/InitKit/InitKit) - Neo-InitWare is a modular, cross-platform reimplementation of the systemd init system.
 It is experimental.